Commonwealth of Virginia

 Virginia became one of the first states to institute a statewide medical examiner system in 1946.
 In that year, the General Assembly of Virginia abolished the office of Coroner’s Physician and appointed a Chief Medical Examiner.
 Four years later, in 1950, the Office of the Chief Medical Examiner (OCME) became a division within the Virginia Department of Health.

 In Virginia, medicolegal death investigators conduct a medicolegal death investigation, serving as the principal case investigator for deaths falling within the OCME statutory authority.
-The OCME currently supports more than 160 local medical examiners, who may conduct scene investigations in their locality.
 The OCME receives the initial notification of death and determines if the death should come under the jurisdiction of the medical examiner.
-Local medical examiners may examine and sign the certificate of death on medical examiner cases or, using professionally established guidelines, refer certain classes of cases for more intensive death investigation and medicolegal autopsy.
+Local medical examiners may examine and sign the certificate of death on medical examiner cases not requiring an autopsy.
+The OCME currently supports more than 140 local medical examiners throughout the Commonwealth of Virginia.

 Pursuant to § 32.1-283 of the Code of Virginia, all of the following deaths are investigated by the OCME:

 - any death from trauma, injury, violence, or poisoning attributable to accident, suicide or homicide;

 - sudden deaths to persons in apparent good health or deaths unattended by a physician;